Beyond Forgetting: Machine Unlearning Elicits Controllable Side Behaviors and Capabilities: Empirical Analysis

-In-context learning (ICL;~\citet{brown2020language}), the ability of a model to leverage its internal knowledge to adapt and reason given the \textit{context}.
-Consider a simple knowledge task, where the model is asked to generate the capital of a given country name.
-With a zero-shot prompt template, such as ``\texttt{Text:} \texttt{Japan}\texttt{\textbackslash nLabel:}'', which provides no specific task knowledge, the model often fails and achieves near-zero performance.
-However, if we provide the \textit{context}, \textit{e.g.,} replace the delimiter token ``\texttt{Label:}'' with ``\texttt{Capital:}'', the model's performance increases significantly (c.f.
-Table~\ref{tab:icl}).
-This phenomenon has been argued to arise because the model implicitly learns a task vector from the context~\cite{hendel2023incontext}.
+In-context learning (ICL;~\citet{radford2019language, brown2020language, dong2024survey}) is the ability of a model to leverage its internal knowledge to adapt and reason given the \textit{context}.
+Consider a knowledge task, where the model is asked to generate the capital of a given country name.
+With a zero-shot prompt template, such as ``\texttt{Text:} \texttt{Japan}\texttt{\textbackslash nLabel:},'' which provides no specific task knowledge, the model often fails to answer and achieves near-zero performance.
+However, the \textit{context} is provided, \textit{e.g.,} replace the delimiter token ``\texttt{Label:}'' with ``\texttt{Capital:},'' the model's performance increases significantly.
+This phenomenon has been attributed to the model implicitly learning a task vector from the context~\citep{hendel2023incontext}.
+Beyond short task-specific contexts, a more demanding context variation can be considered for multi-step reasoning tasks, such as the zero-shot chain-of-thought (``\texttt{Let's think step by step.}'').

-Here, we hypothesize that if the \textit{context} vector is encoded linearly in the model’s representation space, unlearning via RAd with context vector makes the model \emph{elicit stronger capabilities corresponding to the context vector (task vector).}
+We argue that if a \textit{context} vector can be effectively represented linearly as a one-dimensional vector in the model’s latent space, unlearning via RAd with that context vector makes the model \emph{elicit stronger task-specific knowledge corresponding to the context.}